 - Magnesium is essential for glutathione production.
 Because magnesium is used throughout the body in over 300 enzymatic reaction, we have a high need for it, and it is a common nutrient deficiency that I see.
 Magnesium glycinate contains glycine, one of those amino acids required for glutathione synthesis, and this form tends to be well-absorbed, unlike magnesium oxide or even citrate.

-In addition to the very important food and nutrient considerations, N-acetyl-cysteine (NAC) is a commonly used precursor of glutathione.
+In addition to the very important food and nutrient considerations, N-acetyl-cysteine (NAC) is a commonly used precursor.
 It contains a highly utilizable form of cysteine, that rate-limiting amino acid required for glutathione synthesis.
 NAC promotes glutathione production, but is also an antioxidant in its own right.

 - NAC has a body of research supporting its use and safety for lung, kidney and liver protection.
 In the lungs, NAC can help reduce airway inflammation (demonstrably in smokers), may reduce exacerbations of COPD and help reduce progression of idiopathic pulmonary fibrosis.
 NAC is mucolytic agent, which may play a role in helping thin mucus secretions, including in conditions such as pneumonia.